 This simple prawn open sandwich is courtesy of executive chef Henrik Ritzén at Nordic restaurant Aquavit, London.
 If you can’t get fresh horseradish, use 1 tbsp of horseradish sauce instead.

-There's something really comforting about teacakes and this recipe for Earl grey teacakes takes them to the next level.
+There’s something really comforting about teacakes and this recipe for Earl grey versions takes them to the next level.
 Smother them in butter and add a little lemon curd to bring out the flavour.
 You can shape the teacakes on a baking sheet, but using a traditional Yorkshire pudding tin gives the teacakes a classic flat-bottomed look.

 Smoked salmon sandwiches are an afternoon tea classic.
 Try our open avocado on toast with smoked salmon and a tomato dressing for a little twist for your high tea.
 More avocado on toast ideas here.

 Make your afternoon tea super posh with this recipe.
-Our crab scotch quail's eggs with mustard mayo are a dainty savoury afternoon tea snack.
-They're easy to make but look impressive.
+Our crab scotch quail’s eggs with mustard mayo are dainty savoury afternoon tea snacks.
+They’re easy to make but look impressive.

 If muffins with muffin tops are what you are after, don’t use paper cases, just butter the muffin holes.
 These work perfectly well without the saffron if you don’t have any – you could add a pinch of cinnamon or nutmeg instead if you like.